clarkeverdel/mfdoom-tribute/README.md

 # MF Doom Tribute Site

-Next Boilerplate is a template repository to quickly start a new [Next.js](https://nextjs.org/docs/getting-started) project.

 ## Getting started
 This project was bootstrapped with Next.js.
 Please, read the docs to get up to speed with how pages, routing, server-side functions and more works.